General Terms & Conditions

 The rights of Cheqroom under the Agreement shall survive the termination of the Agreement.

-The Customer shall not assign or otherwise transfer any of its rights or obligations under this Agreement without Cheqroom’s prior written consent.
-Cheqroom’s consent should be requested by registered letter, disclosing the identity of the prospective transferee.
+Cheqroom may freely assign or transfer this Agreement to any of its respective Affiliates, or as part of a merger, consolidation, sale of all or substantially all assets, or other change of control transaction.
+Customer may not assign or transfer any of its rights or obligations under this Agreement without obtaining the prior written consent of Cheqroom, which shall be requested in writing and shall disclose the identity of the prospective transferee.
 Subject to any restrictions on assignment herein contained, the provisions of the Agreement shall inure to the benefit of and shall be binding upon the Parties hereto and their respective heirs, legal representatives, successors and assignees.

 18.6 Non-solicitation

-During the Agreement and until twenty-four (24) months after termination, the Customer agrees not to hire any staff from Cheqroom directly or indirectly as an employee or on any other basis, nor will the Customer attempt to do so.
-In the context of this article, the term “staff” means all personnel, employees or other persons, such as freelancers or subcontractors.
-Should the Customer act in breach of this article, the Customer will be liable to pay a lump sum of fifty thousand euro (€50,000) to Cheqroom.
-The Customer acknowledges that this is a fair estimate of the cost for hiring and training such staff members.
+During the Agreement and until twenty-four (24) months after termination, both Parties agree not to hire any staff member from the other Party directly or indirectly as an employee or on any other basis, nor will either Party attempt to do so.
+In the context of this article, the term “staff member” means all personnel, employees, or other persons, such as freelancers or subcontractors.
+Should either Party act in breach of this article, the breaching Party will be liable to pay a lump sum of fifty thousand euros (€50,000) to the other Party.
+The Parties acknowledge that this is a fair estimate of the cost for hiring and training such staff members.
+This clause shall not apply if the staff member seeks employment with the other Party in response to a public advertisement or job posting.

 18.7 Special terms and conditions.

-If the Customer wishes to modify and negotiate deviating terms and conditions to the Agreement, the Parties may agree to such special terms and conditions and attach them to the Commercial Order.
-In such case, Cheqroom undertakes to comply with the additional special terms and conditions, if applicable, as set out in the Commercial Order if and to the extent required by regulatory requirements.
+If the Customer wishes to modify and negotiate deviating terms and conditions to the Agreement, the Parties may agree to such special terms and conditions and attach them to the Offer.
+In such case, Cheqroom undertakes to comply with the additional special terms and conditions, if applicable, as set out in the Offer if and to the extent required by regulatory requirements.

 18.8 Amendments